Small Business Insurance Basics for Pet Groomers

 Error and Omission (aka E&O or professional liability) will help against claims of malpractice, like messing up Pierre’s poodle cut before the big dog show.

-Pet insurance for your own animals is a great option.
+Don’t forget that pet insurance for your own animals is a great option as well.
 There are lots of policies available at different price points and it’s great coverage to have in the event of an emergency when you don’t want to worry about weighing the cost of expensive veterinary care.

 You can learn more about insurance coverage for pet groomers and shop for competitive quotes here.